 Psychology faculty encouraged Lisa to investigate the five-year combined bachelor’s/master’s program.
-“I love the smaller graduate classes,” she says.
-“By the graduate level, the students all have a certain depth of commitment; you have deeper conversations.”
+“I loved the smaller graduate classes,” she says.
+“By the graduate level, the students all had a certain depth of commitment; we had deeper conversations.”

-“The majority of students at Rivier are welcoming, accepting of the non-traditional student.
+“The majority of students at Rivier were welcoming, accepting of the non-traditional student.
 It’s the culture the school establishes,” she says.

 Lisa says she enjoyed her internship working with the homeless.
 “Families in Transition in Manchester was a fabulous place to intern,” she says.
 The coordinating seminar was a great experience as well.
 “I learned a lot of mind-expanding things, like why we think the way we do and alternate views of time—fascinating things you don’t learn in a typical class.”

-She enjoys the rigor of the graduate classes.
-“The graduate classes are more work, but it’s good work,” she says.
-History and Systems of Psychology has been one of her favorite courses.
+She enjoyed the rigor of the graduate classes.
+“The graduate classes were more work, but it was good work,” she says.
+History and Systems of Psychology was one of her favorite courses.
 “We learned various theories and where they come from.
 It gives you a better context to understand concepts.”